 From disturbing and sinister to childlike and playful, the diverse range of moods and subject matter in Marc’s work are always energetically stated in strong colours.
 Emerging from his recent work is a meditation on nature and the iconography of first cultures.

-Some of Marc’s paintings are in the Nelson Mandela Metropolitan Art Museum’s permanent collection.
+Some of Marc’s work forms part of the Nelson Mandela Metropolitan Art Museum’s permanent collection.

 Marc Pradevand has an amazing ability to shock and offend.
 In our mollycoddled society we need more people like him.
 His current body of work is another vibrant assault on complacent convention.
 More power to his arm